canonical-web-and-design/developer.ubuntu.com/templates/pages/core/examples/gadgets.md

 ----
-title: Gadget snaps
+title: Gadget snaps examples
-description: Gadget snaps page
+description: Gadget snaps examples
 ----

 # Gadget snaps

-Gadget snaps introduction copy...
+A gadget snap is responsible for defining and manipulating the system properties specific to one or more devices.
+Here are a few examples of gadget snaps for various devices and development boards.

 ##Raspberry Pi 2 gadget snap
 This repository contains the official Ubuntu Core gadget snap for the Raspberry Pi 2 (32b ARM).